Your module is not being displayed because it is configured with an incompatible Module Style.

 Play may have to be stopped occasionally to "sort things out".
 When this is necessary, correct the situation, then, restart with a free kick for the deserving team.
 The opposing team should be at least 5 yards away from the ball...
 All free kicks are direct free kicks.

 Throw-in will be introduced in the later weeks of instruction.
 When the ball goes out of play across the touch line or the goal line without a goal being scored, a throw-in is awarded at the point it crossed the line.
 The throw-in is awarded to the team that didn’t touch the ball last.
 If the throw-in is not taken properly, let it go, teach proper technique later.
 Let the players play with a minimum of interruption.
 Keep the game moving and fun.

-Each player is required to have a Kings Park Soccer uniform consisting of a maroon and white reversible jersey, black shorts and black socks, Information about uniforms can be found on our uniform page.
+Information about uniforms can be found on our uniform page.
+Uniform numbers will be handled by the division coordinator.
 All players are required to wear shin guards covered by socks to participate in both the training and game portions.
 Soccer shoes, tennis shoes or similar type of athletic shoes are recommended.
 It is recommended that each player wear cleats but it is not mandatory.
-Games are played with four or five players from each team on the field.
-Substitutions are made so that all players receive an equal amount of playing time.